 Of course, if you want books to continue being printed (or written) in the future, it might help if you give your kid a strong, literary name.
-That way, when people eventually ask why the hell you named your kid that, you can remind them there’s such a thing as books and they’re freakin’ awesome.
+That way, when people eventually ask why the hell you settled on that baby name, you can remind them there’s such a thing as books and they’re freakin’ awesome.

 From magical teens to mad scientists, here are the baby names that’ll make the preschool roll-call a hell of a page turner.